Updated: Apr 8, 2022

 When you use this formula and you get the answer from it, divide it with a certain number to make it fit within your risk of ruin and other risk parameters.
 Next up you want to allocate more Kelly towards your better setups and less towards the setups that perform less.

 This is exactly how we do it at CDFX Trading.
 We risk a fraction of Kelly to maximize profits without increasing volatility.
 We risk within our risk of ruin and we allocate more to our edge when it performs better.
 This is the holy grail in Forex trading in our opinion.
 You have to change nothing about your strategy, but only about how you risk your money.
-This is how you increase your trading edge.
+This is how you increase the strenght of your trading edge.

 The way you size your positions and manage your money can have a massive impact on your performance and the strength of your trading edge in Forex trading.
 You now know certain tools you can use to work on your money management & position sizing in order to become better at Forex trading.
-Reading this blog is not enough, you need to take action and test things out, it’s the only way.
+Reading this article is not enough, you need to take action and test things out, it’s the only way.

-If you want to take our Forex trading to the next level you might want to consider our 5 month, 1-on-1 coaching program.
+If you want to take your Forex trading to the next level you might want to consider our 5 month, 1-on-1 coaching program.
 During this program you will learn all the tools you need to learn in order to become a consistently profitable Forex trader.

-If you have any questions about the things spoken about in this blog, or you want to know more about other Forex trading related things, feel free to contact us!
+If you have any questions about the things spoken about in this article, or you want to know more about other Forex trading related things, feel free to contact us!
 We love to help!